mozilla/gecko-projects/taskcluster/docs/kinds.rst

 post-balrog-dummy
 --------------------
-Dummy tasks to handle balrog tasks as dependencies without hitting max-dependencies.
+Dummy tasks to consolidate balrog dependencies to avoid taskcluster limits on number of dependencies per task.

 post-beetmover-dummy
 --------------------
-Dummy tasks to handle beetmover tasks as dependencies without hitting max-dependencies.
+Dummy tasks to consolidate beetmover dependencies to avoid taskcluster limits on number of dependencies per task.

 post-beetmover-checksums-dummy
 ------------------------------
-Dummy tasks to handle beetmover-checksums tasks as dependencies without hitting max-dependencies.
+Dummy tasks to consolidate beetmover-checksums dependencies to avoid taskcluster limits on number of dependencies per task.